Rampastring/WorldAlteringEditor/README.md

 rendering done with MonoGame than an actual serious implementation.

 As the entire editor is currently work-in-progress, the code-base is so as well.
-If you browse the code, assume that nothing you see is final.
+If you browse the code, you might run into unfinished feature implementations.

 ## System requirements